 If you are driving to Disney’s Paradise Pier Hotel, you can either valet at the front entrance, or park behind the hotel in their parking structure.
 Enter the parking structure via the guard gate for Paradise Pier off Disneyland Drive (turn east for Disney’s Grand Californian Hotel valet; turn west for Disney’s Grand Californian Hotel and Disney’s Paradise Pier Hotel self parking).

 Parking in the structure will put you at the back of the hotel, and be advised there are no elevators, so if you have a lot of luggage you may want to drop it off at the front before you park, or unload it on level one and have a member of your party wait with it.

 When you enter the hotel on level one from the parking structure, you need to walk through the hotel corridor, past the arcade, meeting rooms, and elevators, to get to the front desk on your right side.
 A Cast Member will assist you with checking in.

 This is a fairly small hotel, so everything is easy to find.
-Adjacent to the lobby you will find a sizable gift shop, the Surfside Lounge, and Disney’s PCH Grill, the only sit-down restaurant at the hotel.
-There is also a kid’s cartoons viewing room and the aforementioned arcade.
-If you need to rent a car, there’s an Alamo office.
+Adjacent to the lobby you will find a sizable gift shop.
+There is space for a sit-down restaurant and a grab-and-go cafe, but those are still under renovation.

 The hotel utilizes “smart” elevators.
 Press your destination on the central screen and you’ll be assigned an elevator – A, B, C, or D. This was my first time using an elevator assignment system like this and it seemed to work efficiently for me.